ClementMastin/clap-st/README.md

 ```
 command flags positionals subcommand
 ```
-Flags and positionals can be at any position but subcommand must be at least position, else the matching doesn't suceed
+Flags and positionals can be at any position but subcommand must be at least position, else the matching doesn't succeed

 ### API
 To create an argument, you must use the withName: method: